dan-lezeau/dan-lezeau/README.md

 ## Hi there 👋

+Education:
+Currently attending Monmouth University in West Long Branch, NJ (Junior) B.S. in Computer Science in 2028
+Minor in Cybersecurity

 <!--
 **dan-lezeau/dan-lezeau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.